thaliaarchi/foones-cratylus/README.md

     <variable> ::= ... | {.*}

-Numeric literals are restricted to be digits:
+Numeric literals are restricted to be natural numbers:

     <num> ::= [0-9]+